Hello again, my friends.

 New hobbies give my life the little extra spice and pizazz that give me energy and keep me going.
 I pursued a lot of my same interests from last year, but I also added a few more projects to my ever-growing pile of things to do:

-I Made Macarons.
 As promised last year, I made macarons.
 I tried multiple times to varying degrees of success.
 I have not, however, mastered their making.
 My oven is finicky, at best, and I struggled to find the correct temperature and baking time to ensure beautiful cookies every time.
 I either overbaked or under baked them, but they still tasted delicious.
-I love the challenge and will be making more macarons this year – I want to master the basics and then play around with different frostings and flavors.
+More macarons are definitely in my future – I want to master the basics and then play around with different frostings and flavors.

-I Made Doughnuts.
 This hobby came out of a desire to use up my sourdough discard.
-I thought doughnuts would be fun, so I added another DASH product to my inventory (no, this is not a paid promotion.
-I just love their products).
+I thought doughnuts would be fun, so I added another DASH product to my inventory.
+No, this is not a paid promotion.
+Their products are simply fun and easy to use.
 I thoroughly loved the results, and I’ll be sharing some of the new doughnut recipes that I created this year.

 What Will Happen Next?